 This floating wind turbine project, located 18 miles off Coos Bay, Oregon, has received a permit from BOEM.
 The 30-megawatt project could have five large turbines spinning by the summer of 2017.
 A Wall Street Journal article notes that “going offshore means there is virtually no size limit to the blades that could be used because each could be assembled close to shore, then towed out to sea—without having to pass through tunnels or under bridges on land.”
 In May 2014, Principle Power was one of three projects to receive $46.7 million from the Department of Energy to be used over four years for construction and deployment.
 The Demonstration project is not a commercial project; it would not be authorized to expand beyond the proposed five wind turbines.
 However, it would sell the power it generates.
 As of July 2014, BOEM is collecting public comment on the environmental assessment for the project.

-In June 2014, BOEM issued a research lease for a facility to test utility-scale wave energy devices in Federal waters off Oregon.
-The non-competitive lease is for an offshore area, about four nautical miles from Newport, where the Northwest National Marine Renewable Energy Center at Oregon State University proposes to design, build and operate the Pacific Marine Energy Center – South Energy Test Site.
+The Pacific Marine Energy Center – South Energy Test Site is being proposed by the Northwest National Marine Renewable Energy Center at Oregon State University.
+The site will be located about four nautical miles from Newport, in Federal waters, and will allow developers to test their technology in a “plug and play” setting that is already connected to the grid.
 Water depths in the area range from 180-230 feet.
 The project is designed to support up to 20 megawatts of electricity generation which would be transmitted to the mainland grid via a subsea cable.

 The Oregon National Guard has been pursuing the project as a way to further its energy net-zero initiative, a plan for becoming energy independent.
-Camp Rilea is a training center for armed forces and is also home to the Clatsop County Emergency Operation Center.
-An Oregon Wave Energy Trust grant and private funds are being used for the project.
+In addition, M3 plans to test the technology for future use in Alaskan waters.

 - Council database of active and defunct hydrokinetic projects (updated January 29, 2013)